imoongh/battery_projects/README.md

 (to be updated for each version of the notebook)

 * Initial EDA
-* Some data engineering for the record data, e.g. dQ, dV
+* Some data engineering for the record data, e.g. dQ/dV
+* plotted dQ/dV vs V, smoothed curve

 ### to do:
 * plots with the record data: